Skip to content

 sudo mount --bind /data/lunar-holiday /root/snap/immich-distribution/common/lunar-holiday

-All done, now add the path /root/snap/immich-distribution/common/lunar-holiday to Immich as an external library.
+Once bind-mounted, you can add the path /root/snap/immich-distribution/common/lunar-holiday to Immich as an external library via the web interface.

 Please note

-Please note that in the examples above, the mount-commands are not persist cross reboots.
-You need to configure the mount in /etc/fstab, a systemd .mount-file or any other way relevant of your filesystem.
+The mount commands in these examples are temporary and will not persist across reboots.
+You need to configure the mount in /etc/fstab, a systemd .mount unit file, or use another method appropriate for your system.

 Systemd bind mount example